 Medication may be used at the beginning of your stay with us to help stabilize symptoms and allow you to fully engage in the treatment process.
 As adjustment disorder does not last past six months, long-term medication with antidepressants or anti-anxiety agents may not be necessary.
 However, for those who have co-occurring disorders, long-term medication therapy may be used.

-Individual therapy is offered once or twice per week – more if necessary.
-During these therapy sessions, you and your therapist will work toward identifying the trigger for the adjustment disorder and discuss more adaptive ways of coping with stress and life events.
+Individual therapy is where you and your therapist will work toward identifying the trigger for the adjustment disorder and discuss more adaptive ways of coping with stress and life events.
 You’ll set short-term goals for your recovery and begin to identify the patterns of thinking that are negatively impacting your life.

 Group therapy can be immensely supportive for people struggling with adjustment disorder.
 While this is a short-term disorder, the symptoms you experience can be tremendously challenging, and working with a group of people struggling with similar disorders can be a great way to work on social skills, connect with others, learn, grow, and heal.